Kabale town

 Gorilla habituation

-Gorilla habituation is also another major activity in the Rushaga gorilla sector of Bwindi Impenetrable National Park located in the Kabale district.
+Gorilla habituation is also another major activity to do while enjoying a tour in Kabale Town.
+This is however done in the Rushaga gorilla sector of Bwindi Impenetrable National Park.
 This activity refers to the act of familiarizing wild mountain gorillas with the presence of humans.
-This activity lasts for over 3-4 years and it takes 4 hours.
+Gorilla habituation lasts 3-4 years and it takes 4 hours to experience.
 Unlike trekking which allows 8 people per session, habituation only allows 4 people and is led by researchers who study the behaviours of these primates.

 Kabale town is located over 412 kilometers from the capital city Kampala.
 The cheapest means to access Kabale is by road transport through the Masaka-Mbarara highway then Mbarara-Kabale highway via Ntungamo district.
 However, Kabale town can also be accessed by air with a charted domestic flight from Entebbe International Airport or Kajjansi Airfield to Kabale Airport.
 This airport is located 5 kilometers from the Kabale-Kisoro highway and is the main airport in Kabale.